 The top 5 friendly foods for memory boost and brain health:

-It is at the same time an excellent source of omega-3, calcium (provided it is eaten with the bones), good fatty acids, which "oil" the cogs of the brain and intervene in the memorization process.
+It is at the same time, an excellent source of omega-3, calcium (provided it is eaten with the bones), and good fatty acids, which "oil" the cogs of the brain and intervene in the memorization process.
 It also provides vitamin B12 and iron, which, when lacking (as is often the case in women), reduces memory capacity.
-So, it will be great if you can include sardine in your diet once or twice per week.
+So, it will be great if you can include sardines in your diet once or twice per week.

 It wins the prize for richness in vitamin B12.
 However, the brain absolutely needs it because it allows the production of neurotransmitters involved in memory and concentration.
 It is sufficient to eat liver once per week, and you are free to choose whatever type of meat liver you want to eat, whether chicken liver, beef liver or lamb liver.

 There are some types of oils that are recommended to improve the function of the brain in general.
 Indeed, rapeseed oil and walnut oil, which are full of omega-3, are particularly recommended to be consumed raw.
 To cook, we should better use coconut oil (whose triglycerides called medium-chain) and especially olive oil, which, according to a study, has shown interesting virtues on performance.

 Researchers have noticed that thirty to forty minutes after the ingestion of tea, an increase in concentration, and clarity of mind, but also, via an electroencephalogram, an increase in theta brain waves, directly involved in attention, vigilance, and memory.